johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 4. …and even Flatsome!

 == Changelog ==

+= 3.2.1 - August 28 2024 =
+* New feature: Added option to use external urls with Gutenberg

 = 3.2.0 - August 6 2024 =
 * Updated and lighter animation engine